woctezuma/glide-text2im-colab/README.md

 # GLIDE text2im on Colab

-The goal of this repository is to provide a Colab notebook to produce images conditioned on text prompts with [GLIDE][openai-glide-code].
+This repository provides a Colab notebook to produce images conditioned on text prompts with [GLIDE][openai-glide-code].

 ## Usage